Trek Your Way Through the Catlins and Clutha

 The lake is only a short drive out of Kaitangata and is a breeze to complete.
 The trail loops around the lake taking about 2h30min of passing through a few gated farms.
 Don’t forget to close the door behind you!
 While walking around the lake you will get a glimpse at the New Zealand native wildlife.
 Pukeko, black swan and shelduck are just a few of the many species living in the area.

-Location: 7.1km north of Kaitangata, take Lakeside Road to the signposted walk.
+Location: 7.1km (4 miles) north of Kaitangata, take Lakeside Road to the signposted walk.